nieoh/European-language-classification/README.md

 # European language classification
 Challenge for startup.ml.
 Find the challenges <a href = "http://startup.ml/challenge">here</a>.
+A writeup for the project can be found in the <a href = "https://github.com/nieoh/European-language-classification/blob/master/ProjectWriteup.ipynb">project writeup notebook</a>.

 Classify 21 different European languages using the data given by the <a href = "http://www.statmt.org/europarl/">European Parliament Proceedings Parallel Corpus from 1996-2011</a>.